caffedrine/RemoteControlledCarDevelopement/Firmware-upload.md

 PS1: If you have other serial devices connected, you may have to change it to the correct one.
 On windows COM1 -> COM2 and on Linux /dev/ttyUSB0 -> /dev/ttyUSB1
 ![serial connection](docs/serial_debugging1.png)

-After putty launches a new terminal, press reset button from top of the care and the terminal will display current state of car:
+After putty launches a new terminal, press reset button from top of the car and the terminal will display current state of car:
 ![serial connection2](docs/serial_debugging2.png)

 Now connect to car from regullar application and terminal will display data every 0.5 seconds in the following format: